lasheendev/blog/content/posts/github-readme.md

 ### [Profile Readme Generator](https://github.com/maurodesouza/profile-readme-generator)

-🎨 Beautify your github profile with this amazing tool, creating the readme your way in a simple and fast way 🚀 The best profile readme generator you will find ⚡
+🎨 Beautify your GitHub profile with this amazing tool, creating the readme your way in a simple and fast way 🚀 The best profile readme generator you will find ⚡
 ### [Profileme Dev](https://github.com/danielcranney/profileme-dev)

 Create an awesome GitHub profile in minutes